 “The Karate Kid”

 While some changes to filmmaking technology and the craft of filmmaking might be obvious, there are other things that are not so apparent.
-Below, we’ve rounded up some of the more subtle ways that filmmaking has changed over the past century.
+Below, we’ve gone more in depth to four of the biggest changes in filmmaking.

 In an interview with “Wired,” Cutting said that the average length of a shot in 1930 was 12 seconds.
 Today, the average length is only 2.5 seconds.
 You may notice that in older films, directors added at least 1.5 seconds to each crowd scene, so the audience has time to look around and see who was in the shot.
 That isn’t the case today.

-Cutter argues — and some film scholars disagree — that different patterns of shots found in today’s films go better with natural fluctuations in human attention because each new shot forces the audience to refocus their attention.
-There is a fine line though: films with too many short shots require too much attention and films with too many long shots may allow the audience’s attention to wander.
+It is worth noting that some film scholars disagree, but Cutter argues that different patterns of shots found in today’s films go better with natural fluctuations in human attention because each new shot forces the audience to refocus on the film.
+There is a fine line though: films with too many short shots require too much attention, while films with too many long shots may allow the audience’s attention to wander.
 A strategic mix of short and long shots will help keep the audience engaged and entertained.

 Of course, there are obvious exceptions.
-Both “Birdman” and “Gravity” have almost no visible cuts at all.
-However, both films take advantage of modern technology to move the camera in ways that would have been impossible even a few decades ago.
+Recent popular movies such as “Birdman,” “Gravity,” and “1917” have almost no visible cuts at all.
+However, all three films take advantage of modern technology to move the camera in ways that would have been impossible even a few decades ago.

 Motion and action in a film help keep the audience’s attention.
 Have you ever watched an action movie and noticed your heart beating fast?
 Was your adrenaline pumping hard?
 It’s your body’s physiological response to motion within a shot.
 Filmmakers carefully and intentionally craft the motion we see on screen, to match the dramatic intensity of the scene.

-Modern, digital technology has allowed filmmakers to maintain better control over a more dynamic range of light.
+Modern digital technology has allowed filmmakers to maintain better control over a more dynamic range of light.
 Movies today are often shot with much less light than their predecessors, allowing for more naturalistic effects.
 Take “Collateral,” for example, which was shot in the nighttime streets of LA with mostly natural light.
-Additionally, modern films are often much darker, than films made in the gold age of Hollywood.
+Additionally, modern films are often much darker than films made in the gold age of Hollywood.
 And even the application of color has been adjusted to suit the taste of modern audiences.
-As Cutter explained in his interview, bright colors have stayed the same but interestingly dark colors have gotten darker.
+As Cutter explains, bright colors have stayed the same but interestingly dark colors have gotten darker.

 There are other factors that have played a part in how film has evolved such as Blu-ray discs and IMAX theaters.
 Audiences can now also watch movies on smartphones, tablets, and computers, and stream movies through platforms such as Netflix.